Americans squeezed by higher rents, tight credit

 Five years after the housing bubble burst, the United States is in the midst of a housing affordability crisis.
 Home prices have fallen a third from their peaks, but many Americans cannot benefit because they cannot get a mortgage.

 With credit tight, many consumers have no choice but to rent.
 Others who can afford to buy are also renting, because they view real estate as a lousy investment.
-As demand has increased, rents in some cities have jumped by double-digit percentage rates.
+With this increased demand, rents in some cities have jumped by double-digit percentage rates.

-Rents rose 1 percent to record highs in the second quarter from the prior period, according to real estate research firm Reis.

-Just 4.7 percent of U.S. apartment units are vacant, the lowest level since the fourth quarter of 2001.
-Low vacancies are likely to push rents even higher, Reis said.
+In the 12 months ended in May, rents rose 14 percent in San Francisco and 11 percent in San Jose, California, according to real estate data provider Zillow.
+Last year in Minneapolis, they spiked 11 percent even as home values sank 8 percent.

 People with lower incomes have long struggled to find affordable housing, but many in the middle class are now hurting, too.